 Wizard is a contemporary DJ and producer associated with the newer US bass and breaks circuit.
-The available evidence places him in Los Angeles, with roots in Santa Fe, New Mexico, and points to an artist working across breakbeat-adjacent club styles rather than a single fixed genre lane.
+He is linked to Los Angeles, with roots in Santa Fe, New Mexico, and works across breakbeat-adjacent club styles rather than a single fixed genre lane.

 His background between Santa Fe and Los Angeles is useful context.
 It suggests a trajectory familiar in contemporary American dance music: early development in a smaller regional scene, followed by deeper integration into a larger West Coast network with stronger links to touring circuits, promoters and crossover bass audiences.

-In stylistic terms, Wizard appears to operate in the overlap between modern breaks, bass music and electro-leaning club production.
-That zone often draws equally from UK-rooted rhythmic science and US festival pressure, and his positioning seems to reflect that hybrid approach.
+In stylistic terms, Wizard operates in the overlap between modern breaks, bass music and electro-leaning club production.
+That zone often draws equally from UK-rooted rhythmic science and US festival pressure, and his positioning reflects that hybrid approach.

 Rather than being framed as a legacy breakbeat pioneer, he belongs more convincingly to a generation of artists helping keep broken-beat structures active inside a broader bass landscape.
 In that sense, his work sits alongside the contemporary revival of punchy break patterns, low-end weight and rave-informed synth design.

-The available context also presents him as both DJ and producer, which matters in scene terms.
+He is also presented as both DJ and producer, which matters in scene terms.
 Artists in this lane are often judged as much by club functionality and set construction as by standalone releases, and Wizard's profile appears tied to that dual role.

 Los Angeles is a meaningful base for this kind of artist.
 The city has long supported intersections between electro, bass, breaks and festival culture, giving room for producers who can move between specialist dance floors and larger mixed-genre events.